 The holidays can be hard on seniors regardless of their living situation.
-Between dreary St. Louis weather and memories of departed family or friends, seniors can suffer from the blues or even serious depression during this time.
+Between the dreary weather and memories of departed family or friends, seniors can suffer from the blues or even serious depression during this time.

 What You as a Volunteer Can Do to Help

 However, seniors in skilled nursing communities are even more susceptible to seasonal depression due to limited mobility or health concerns.
 Sometimes, families can only do so much to lift their loved ones’ spirits, especially if they are unable to make frequent visits.
-These limitations are why volunteers are more essential at Christmas and other winter holidays than any other time of year.
+These limitations are why volunteering at skilled nursing communities during the winter holidays is more essential than any other time of year.

 Volunteers vs. Visitors

 Performances—particularly live music—are a great way to improve seniors’ moods.
-Most St. Louis senior care communities allow a wide variety of performers to volunteer.
+Most skilled nursing communities allow a wide variety of performers to volunteer.

 Schools & Children’s Groups